 Jesse and I made a last minute Disney trip in August for our second wedding anniversary.
 We were certainly not planning it as we had a trip planned to New Hampshire and Maine in September with his family.
 Needless to say though when he came home from work and told me he was able to get a few days off the week of our anniversary and that I could plan a trip; he knew I would do anything I could to plan a Disney trip within our budget!
+And that’s where Disney’s All Star Movies Resort come in!

-I was able to book a 4 night, 5 day trip at Disney’s All Star Movies Resort, with the Disney dining plan, and round trip flights from Cleveland to Orlando for $1,500!
+I was able to book a 4 night, 5 day trip at Disney’s All Star Movies Resort, with the Disney dining plan, and round trip flights from Ohio to Orlando for $1,500!
 I was sold, he was sold, and it was a done deal!

 We love love love the Disney World resorts, especially the Animal Kingdom Lodge; however, that was just not in the budget for this spur of the moment trip.
 We decided to give the All Star Resorts a try and I was not disappointed!